datasciencecampus/rail_reporter/README.md

 export RAIL_FEED_PORT=<DTD data feed port (usually 22, and not secret)>
 ```

-Note that quotation marks are not required for strings in this file.
+Note: quotation marks are generally not required for strings in this file, however you should consider using them for the `RAIL_FEED_PASS` variable if special characters are present.
+Use single
+quotation marks only to wrap your password string.

 ### Pre-commit actions
 This repository contains a configuration of [pre-commit hooks](https://pre-commit.com/).
 If approaching this project as